bcgsc/unikseq/README.md

 4) TSV file (-conservedKmers.tsv)

    Tab-Separated Variable file.
-Reports all reference sequence kmers in 5 columns:
+Reports all reference sequence k-mers in 5 columns:
    <pre>
    header	position     [k]-mer    condition       num_entries	proportion
-   [coordinates][sequence][ingroup][number of entries in ingroup with conserved reference kmer][proportion relative to ingroup entries].
-Note: when -t is specified, only the first -t bases of the kmer will be shown in the tsv file(s), but the data reported is for the whole kmer.
+   [coordinates][sequence][ingroup][number of entries in ingroup with conserved reference k-mer][proportion relative to ingroup entries].
+Note: when -t is specified, only the first -t bases of the k-mer will be shown in the tsv file(s), but the data reported is for the whole k-mer.

    e.g.
    header	position        25-mer    condition       num_entries     proportion